 Struggle #1: When time is as fast as The Flash, but nothing is done

 It happens when there’s a lot of distractions around you.
-It’s hard to focus and understand what you are doing if you are used to studying or writing in a quiet place.
+It’s hard to focus and understand what you are doing if you study or write in a quiet place.
 If this is the reason why you can’t start writing, the best thing to do is to look for a more peaceful place.
 Turning your phone to vibrate mode for emergency calls and text and log out from all your social media accounts.
 In this way, you can focus on what you are doing.

 It happens when you don’t have enough knowledge about the topic you are writing.
-To overcome this, what you can do is to look for the subject that REALLY interests you and list down the ideas that you can incorporate with your topic.
-Writing an outline can also help so that you will be guided with what you are writing.
+To overcome this, you can look for the subject that REALLY interests you and list down the ideas you can incorporate with your topic.
+Writing an outline can also help and will guide you with what you are writing.